krecicki/highlightfactcheck.com/README.md

 ## 📜 License

 This project is licensed under the LOL-WTF-BBQ License.
-Just kidding, it's MIT, but wouldn't that be fun?
+Just kidding, please read the license.

 Now go forth and spread truth faster than misinformation spreads on your uncle's Facebook feed!